matzman666/OpenVR-InputEmulator/Readme.md

 ![Digital Binding Page - Keyboard](docs/screenshots/DigitalBindingKeyboardPage.png)

 - **Key**: Onto which keyboard key should the input be mapped.
+- **Using**: Allows to select which type of keyboard code is send:
+  - **Scan Code**: A scan code represents a physical key that may have different meaning depending on keyboard layout.
+Most DirectInput games only work with this setting.
+  - **Virtual Key Code**: A virtual key code represents a virtual key which always has the same meaning independent from the keyboard layout.
+Some applications only work with this setting.
 - **Toggle Mode**: When the button is pressed longer than the specified threshold, the key state is toggled.
 - **Auto Trigger**: The key state is constantly pressed and then unpressed with the specified frequency as long as the user keeps the button pressed.